Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

-Those who are constantly coping with chronic stress might find themselves easily attracted to the claims that L-tyrosine manufacturers make about it being a stress-reliever.
+Those who are constantly coping with stress might find themselves easily attracted to the claims that L-tyrosine manufacturers make about it being a stress-reliever.

 But, just how much of this is true?
 Can L-tyrosine reduce your stress and give your brain the boost it needs?
 Read on to find out.

 As you might have guessed from the “L” in its name, L-tyrosine is an amino acid.

 Your body utilizes this amino acid to create catecholamines – in particular, dopamine and norepinephrine.

 Dopamine is a neurotransmitter involved in creating motivation, arousal, reward, and motor control.

 Norepinephrine acts as both a neurotransmitter and hormone, performing functions in both the sympathetic and central nervous systems (SNS and CNS, respectively).

 Both of these neurochemicals are essential for your brain and body to properly function.

 A lot of the L-tyrosine you get comes from your diet.
 It is present in dairy products, chicken, and soy.

 However, some of us simply do not get enough of it from our diets.